Old Saint Petersburg Stock Exchange and Rostral Columns: Use as the Central Naval Museum

-Following the Russian Revolution in 1917, and the establishment of a Communist economic system, the building ceased to function as a stock exchange.
-In 1939 it was assigned to house the growing collection of the Central Naval Museum, which traced its founding to Peter the Great's creation of his "Model Chamber" in 1709.
-During the Soviet period the collection received many pieces confiscated from private collections.
+Following the Russian Revolution in 1917, and the establishment of a Communist economic system and Soviet planning economy, the building ceased to function as a stock exchange.
+In 1939, it was assigned to house the growing collection of the Central Naval Museum, which traced its founding to Peter the Great's creation of his "Model Chamber" in 1709.
+During the Soviet period, the collection received many pieces confiscated from private collections.

 By 2007, federal authorities were considering moving the naval museum to a new location and to find a new use for the exchange building.
 Options considered were transferring it to the State Hermitage Museum, or returning it to its former use as a centre for commerce.
 In 2010 work began on moving the naval museum to a new location in the renovated complex “Kryukov (Marine) barracks”, at Ploshchad Truda in the Admiralteysky District of the city.
 The old stock exchange building was transferred from federal ownership back to the city of St Petersburg in June 2011, and plans were considered to use it for the trading of oil commodities.
 These plans were eventually abandoned by October 2013 and the municipal authorities began to consider other uses, including as an exhibition hall, a conference hall, or a concert hall.
 In December 2013 Governor of St Petersburg Georgy Poltavchenko announced that the exchange will be transferred to the State Hermitage Museum.
 The Hermitage's director, Mikhail Piotrovsky, declared that the building will be used to house the museum's heraldry collection.

 The Rostral Columns

 Opposite the exchange building on the Neva, de Thomon designed a semicircular overlook with circular ramps descending to a jetty projecting into the river.
 This formal approach, is framed by two rostral columns centered on the portico of the Stock Exchange.
-The Doric columns sit on a granite plinth and are constructed of brick coated with a deep terra cotta red stucco and decorated with bronze anchors and four pairs of bronze ship prows (rostra).
+The Doric columns sit on a granite plinth and are constructed of brick coated with a deep terra-cotta red stucco and decorated with bronze anchors and four pairs of bronze ship prows (rostra).
 Seated marble figures decorate the base of each column each representing the major rivers of Russia: the Volga and Dnieper at the northern Rostral Column, Neva and Volkhov at the southern one.
 The Rostral Columns were originally intended to serve as beacons and originally were topped by a light in the form of a Greek brazier and lit by oil.
 The braziers have been removed and the tops of the columns refitted with gas torches that continue to be lit on ceremonial occasions.